 Our Educational Priority

 Students will build an inclusive and supportive community.
-All members will become resilient and conscientious through active engagement in their own progression.
+All members will become resilient by actively engaging in their own progression.

 Our Common Language

 Community: We live in a world of constant connection, and support from others gives us the security we need to succeed.
-Interactions across differences lead to innovation and personal growth.
-Inclusive and supportive communities are built upon mutual respect and consideration of each others’ needs.
+Building community requires that all members commit to individual and communal growth.
+They navigate interactions based on an understanding of values and identities which leads to innovation.
 Members value different lived experiences, communicate openly, and actively include everyone.
-It requires that all members commit to individual and communal growth.

-Resilient: People encounter many transitions and challenges throughout life.
-Resilience requires maintaining well-being in order to persevere through obstacles and adapt to change.
+Resilience: People encounter big and small challenges every day.
+Resilience requires prioritizing well-being so you stay motivated and move toward your goals.
 Resilient individuals take charge of their own lives and advocate for their needs.